Policy Fellowships — OPEN

 at least four new Fisheries Fellows in Population Dynamics and

-Marine Resource Economics in FY 2012.
+Marine Resource Economics.
 Fisheries Fellows will work

 on thesis problems of public interest and relevance to NMFS and